opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Chronoman.md

 - The log file resides in the \<Output Directory\>\\MSLSAM\\Log\\
     directory.
 - Each time the Chronoman.exe runs, it creates a log file name with the following syntax: Chronoman_CCYYMMDD_HHmmssss.log.
-The \"ssss\" in syntax represents seconds and tenths of seconds (e.g., Chronoman_20110513_15263142.log).
+The "ssss" in syntax represents seconds and tenths of seconds (e.g., Chronoman_20110513_15263142.log).
 - Upon startup, Chronoman.exe checks the MSLSAM\\Log folder for log